What Is Thalassemia?

 Diet

-However, there is no diet that can cure this disorder, but eating a healthy rich diet can help in managing your thalassemia.
+However, no diet can cure this disorder, but eating a healthy rich diet can help in managing your thalassemia.

 Here is what you eat during thalassemia:

-NOTE: Vitamin C helps in iron excretion from the gut, but increases the higher risk for fatal arrhythmias.
+Vitamin C helps in iron excretion from the gut but increases the risk of fatal irregular heartbeat.

-A doctor may suggest you folic acid contains food like green leafy vegetables, oranges, grapefruit, and lemons that are rich in folate.
+A doctor may suggest certain foods like green leafy vegetables, oranges, grapefruit, and lemons that are rich in folate.

 Avoid these foods include:

-NOTE: Avoid excessive iron-rich foods, because, in this disorder, iron is already stored in the body, which can damage your organs.
+Avoid excessive iron-rich foods, because in this disorder, iron is already stored in the body, which can damage your organs.

 Untreated, thalassemia is a major cause of heart, liver, and other organ failures.